-CU senior TB Hugh Charles had the eighth 100-yard rushing game of his career (19-109, 0 TD) against Baylor, his third in a row; it's the first time a Buff has done that in three straight games since TB Chris Brown had eight consecutive games reaching the century mark in 2002.
-He also became just the 16th player in school history to go over 2,000 yards in career rushing, finishing the game with 2,021.
-He moved from 19th into 15th all-time at CU, passing Tony Reed (1975-76; 1,938), John Bayuk (1954-56; 1,943), Carroll Hardy (1951-54; 1,999) and his position coach, Darian Hagan (2,007 yards between 1988-91).
-He is also now 21st in all-purpose yards (2,604).
+CU senior TB Hugh Charles had the ninth 100-yard rushing game of his career (22-171, 1 TD) at Kansas State, his fourth in a row; it's the first time a Buff has done that in four straight games since TB Chris Brown had eight consecutive games reaching the century mark in 2002.
+The 171 yards was a careerhigh, besting the 132 he had against Oklahoma State his sophomore season.
+He also became just the 16th player in school history to go over 2,000 yards in career rushing, with his next target on the list to join the six who have gained 2,500.